Al Hazm, Yemen

 Al Hazm or al-Hazm (الحزم) is the principal town of Al Jawf Governorate and Al Hazm district in Yemen.
 It is located northwest of the city of Marib and southeast of Saada.
+It is served by Al Hazm Airport.
+Its population was 16,044, according to the 2004 national census.

 In the late 1980s a highway was built through Al Hazm, leading to Baraqish and Ma'in to the south to Marib.
 Yemen was reported by OPEC to have received a $5m loan for the road project on May 11, 1987.
-It is served by Al Hazm Airport.

 On March 1, 2020, the city was captured by the Houthis during the al-Jawf offensive.

-Its population was 16,044, according to the 2004 national census.

 In August 2022, heavy rains caused flooding that destroyed six homes and damaged 20.

 Climate

-In Al Hazm, the climate is hot and dry.
+The climate in Al Hazm is hot and dry.
 Most rain falls in the winter.
 The Köppen-Geiger climate classification is Bwh.
 The average annual temperature in Al Hazm is 22.8 °C. About 92 mm of precipitation falls annually.